farrisric/npl/docs/train_top.rst

     for p in training_set:
         classifier.compute_feature_vector(p)

-We initialize the TopologicalFeatureClassifier to compute the topological features for each nanoparticle in the training set.
+An instance of the Bayesian Ridge Regression calculator is created, and we fit the model using the training set with 10% of the data reserved for validation.

 .. code-block:: python

     calculator = BayesianRRCalculator(classifier.get_feature_key())
     calculator.fit(training_set, 'EMT', validation_set=0.1)

-An instance of the Bayesian Ridge Regression calculator is created, and we fit the model using the training set with 10% of the data reserved for validation.
+This figure illustrates the learning curve for the model, depicting the training and test performance as the training set size increases.

 .. code-block:: python